siktec-lab/SIKTEC-EPD/README.md

 [:arrow_up_small: Return](#table-contents)

-The library used X defined Flags that enables debugging of various parts.
+The library uses several defined Flags that enables debugging of various parts.
 They should be defined BEFORE the library include or even better as Compilation flags.<br />
-The default Serial monitor will print all the captured data and events.

 ```TOML
     ...